 No. Eligibility criterion Description/ Required condition Means of Verification/Supportin g evidence for inclusion 1 Boundary and location of the VPA The VPA is located within India Location and boundary is specified in section A.2 of the VPA-DD stating that the location is limited to India and supported with GPS coordinates.
 Document: Statement of CME that the location and boundary is within India and supported with GPS coordinates.
-2 Project technology VPAs involves use of following technology- 1. distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
-2. Distribution of improved cookstoves to households 3.
-Distribution of Solar lighting The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 Supporting evidence: Sales database systems to households 3 within this PoA and across the CEP installed is applied.
+2 VPAs involves use of following technology- Project technology distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
+Distribution of improved cookstoves to households Distribution of Solar lighting The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 Supporting evidence: Sales database systems to households

+, within this PoA and across the CEP installed is applied.
 This shall ensure no double counting of CEPs within the same VPA and same PoA and ensure that CEP can be identified as belonging to this PoA and not to a PoA managed by any other CME.
 A legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
-This shall ensure that POs, stove/lamp manufacturers and distributors do not A legally binding contract between CME and manufacturer/micro finance institution/POs would be established to ensure that all carbon title is transferred to the CME.
+This shall ensure that POs, A legally binding contract between CME and manufacturer/micro finance institution/POs would be established to ensure that all carbon title is transferred to the CME.
 Document: Credit Tracker stove sales receipt showing CME and PO information, end user details including name and address and CEP ID number.
-In addition to the sales receipt the programme logo shall be displayed on the CEPs and verifiable by claim ERs separately.
-A legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
-4 VER ownership under the specific VPA contractually cede their rights to claim and own The default CEP Booking Record is including the provision that emission reductions generated by the CEP are transferred from the end-user to the PO and ultimately owned by the CME.
+In addition to the sales receipt the programme logo shall be displayed on the CEPs and verifiable by VER ownership under the specific VPA contractually cede their rights to claim and own emission reductions to the CME of the PoA. finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
+The default CEP Booking Record is including the provision that emission reductions generated by the CEP are transferred from the end-user to the PO and ultimately owned by the CME.
 The receipts will clearly specify that carbon rights are ceded in favour of CME.
 Documents: 1.
-Default Booking Record
+Default Booking Record 5 No Double counting of VPA • A declaration from the CME on its letterhead has